umbraco/UmbracoDocs/10/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 So at this point we can work on our package locally, build a new version within seconds by running the pack command and then deploy it to Our using the push command.

 Not easy enough for you?
-Let's try automating this entire thing with Github actions then.
+Let's try automating this entire thing with GitHub actions then.

-## Deploy your package using Github Actions
+## Deploy your package using GitHub Actions

-If you think back to the beginning when we set up our sites using the Package Templates you may remember that by default you get a Github action installed as well.
+If you think back to the beginning when we set up our sites using the Package Templates you may remember that by default you get a GitHub action installed as well.

 If you check out the `~/.github/workflows` folder in your solution, you will see there is a readme file and a build.yml file.

-The build.yml file is used by Github actions, which will perform some tasks for you when certain criteria are met.
+The build.yml file is used by GitHub actions, which will perform some tasks for you when certain criteria are met.
 If you haven't worked with continuous integration and deployment (CI/CD) before, then this may seem like magic - but don't worry we will run through the commands.

 The build.yml file contains several things, let's have a quick overview: